-The risk may seem worse for plaintiffs, but it might be no fun for the defendant, either.
-It isn't merely theoretical.
-In Redfield, a man sued for age discrimination and wrongful termination.
-He won a judgment, affirmed on appeal.
-The company withheld taxes, so Fremont Redfield refused to sign a satisfaction of judgment.
-The employer brought an action for a judicial acknowledgment that the employer had satisfied its obligations under the judgment.
-The employer won in the district court, but Redfield appealed to the Ninth Circuit.
+The risk may seem worse for plaintiffs, but it might be no fun for the defendant either.
+It is not merely theoretical.
+In Redfield v.
+Insurance Company of North America,[11] a man sued for age discrimination and wrongful termination.
+Redfield won a judgment, affirmed on appeal.
+The company withheld taxes, so Redfield refused to sign a satisfaction of judgment.
+The employer brought an action in District Court for a judicial acknowledgment that the employer had satisfied its obligations under the judgment.
+The employer won in District Court, but Redfield appealed to the Ninth Circuit.

-The appellate court reversed, saying that withholding wasn't proper.
-Because the employer withheld when withholding wasn't required under tax law, the employer had not yet satisfied the judgement.
-So after years of litigation and countless dollars of expense, Insurance Company of North America remained on the hook for the settlement for the time being.
-To obtain its satisfaction of judgment on remand, the employer would need to show that Redfield had gotten the improperly withheld amount refunded to it from the IRS and state tax authorities, or otherwise had the withheld amount credited to its account.
-There are a handful of other huge messes like this, too.
+The appellate court reversed, saying that withholding was not proper.
+Because the employer withheld when withholding was not required under tax law, the employer had not yet satisfied the judgement.
+So, after years of litigation, and countless dollars of expense, Insurance Company of North America remained on the hook for the settlement for the time being.
+To obtain its satisfaction of judgment on remand the employer would need to show that Redfield had gotten the improperly withheld amount refunded to it from the IRS and state tax authorities, or otherwise had the withheld amount credited to its account.
+There are a handful of other huge messes like this too.

-In Josifovich,12 an employment settlement was put on the record.
-The idea, the parties agreed, was for these basic terms to later be embodied in a formal settlement agreement to be executed by Diane Josifovich and her employer.
-But while reducing the settlement to writing, the parties were unable to agree on tax withholding.
+In Josifovich v.
+Secure Computing Corporation, an employment settlement was put on the record.
+The idea, they agreed, was for these basic terms to later be embodied in a formal settlement agreement to be executed by Josifovich and Secure.
+But while reducing the settlement to writing, the parties were unable to reach agreement on tax withholding.
 The court later pointed out with frustration that neither party had mentioned taxes during a seven-hour settlement conference.

-Josifovich contended that none of the settlement should be subject to withholding, and there was yet another hearing so that the parties could fully brief the court on how much of the settlement was wages.
+Josifovich contended that none of the settlement should be subject to withholding, and yet another hearing was needed where the question of how much is wages could be fully briefed.
 Would anyone be happy with their lawyers in such a mess?
-Consider the inconvenience and cost to the plaintiff and defendant for having to argue about withholding issues when one or both thought the case was resolved.
+Consider the inconvenience and cost of the plaintiff and defendant having to argue about withholding issues when one or both thought the case was resolved.